 Stillhouse Park is a day use area that has two reservable group pavilions along the shore of Stillhouse Hollow Lake in central Texas.
 With activities such as picnicking, swimming, basketball and fishing, the park is popular for family gatherings and other large group events.

 Stillhouse Hollow Lake was created by the U.S. Army Corps of Engineers with the construction of Stillhouse Hollow Dam in 1968.
 The 6,430-acre lake is located 16 miles upstream of the confluence of the Lampasas and Leon Rivers, which flow into the Little River.

 The lake's only marina and fuel dock are located within the park.
 There are two reservable group pavilions, Island View and Tear Drop, which can each hold up to 120 visitors.

-There are also nearly 40 individual picnic sites around the beach area, as well as a swimming beach and playground popular with families.
+There are also nearly 40 individual picnic sites around the beach area, as well as a swimming beach popular with families.

 Aside from the park and two nearby campgrounds, very little of the lakeshore is developed.
 It has rocky beaches and sandy bluffs along the edges, and much of it is forested.